chanadinh/medusa_bot/README.md

 ## License

-See [LICENSE](LICENSE) file for more information.
+This project is open-source and licensed under the MIT License.

 ## Contact

-If you have any questions or need support, you can reach me at Discord: anchan7802 or join our Discord server at [invite link to Discord server].
+If you have any questions or need support, you can reach me at Discord: anchan7802 or join our Discord server at https://discord.gg/Gcg8B7rnqV.